 Looking for some adventure?
 Oslo’s stunning nature is only a 30-minute metro ride away.
 Jump on the T-Bane (metro) towards Frognerseteren, this metro will take you from the middle of the city centre right to the top of Holmenkollen, the hill on the northwestern side of Oslo.
 Here you find the Nordmarka forest, the perfect spot for an escape from the city.
 Explore the beautiful wilderness of Nordmarka forest with stunning views across Oslo.

-During the summer you can enjoy the area on foot and try out different hiking routes or explore the bike trails if you want to go a little faster.
-Don’t forget to pack a lunch and have yourself a picnic with a view across Oslo.
 In the wintertime, thick layers of snow completely transform this forest into a magical winter wonderland.
 This is the perfect time to enjoy typical winter activities.
 Rent a sled and spend an afternoon sledding down the mountain or cross-country skiing on one of the many trails.
 If you’ve got waterproof and warm boots then enjoy the views at a slower pace and go for a truly magical hike.
 There’s nothing like the crunch of fresh snow underneath your boots!

 Nordmarka forest has a network of well-marked hiking trails, some shorter and relaxing, others long and more challenging.
 The trails meander through the forest, along lakeshores and up to scenic viewpoints.
 It’s the perfect way to soak up some nature and enjoy the stunning landscape at a slower pace.